vinayagrw/ai-assistant/README.md

 1. **Flask Application Initialization**:
-   - The Flask application is initialized with CORS (Cross-Origin Resource Sharing) enabled, allowing it to handle requests from different origins.
    - The API is set up using Flask-RESTx, which provides a structured way to define and document the API.
    - The `AIAssistant` class is initialized with configuration settings for the Ollama model and model priorities.
    - It loads documentation and initializes a vector database to store document embeddings for efficient querying.